fullmeteor172/bootcamp/ex-basics-1/README.md

 2. Built my project using `uv build` and verified `/dist`'s contents
 3. Published my package using `uv publish` and entering my test pypi token when prompted.

+---

+### Task Description: 2 (Installing new packages)
+Enhance the application with the following:

+1. Install the following modules in your environment from pypi: `rich`
+2. Enhance your code to use `rich` to print rich message

+### Solution
+1. Imported rich and modified the print statement